 The communities of Halls Gap, St Arnaud, Marnoo, Great Western, Stawell, Navarre, Stuart Mill and Glenorchy have developed their plans.
 Other communities within the Northern Grampians Shire can also be supported to develop their plan.

-Process towards developing a Community Plan
+The process towards developing a Community Plan

-The Northern Grampians Shire Council initiated the development of the community plans, and has provided the means for a community plan to be developed without influence on the outcomes.
+The Northern Grampians Shire Council initiated the development of the community plans and has provided the means for a community plan to be developed without influence on the outcomes.
 The steps in the process undertaken are:

 Street canvassing of residents and visitors to the town